Carnation Walling - Ceiling Beams

 Screw the blocks onto the nailed down boards, but do not yet screw the blocks to the vertical props.

-At the center of the building there is probably not a nailed down 2x4 for the angled bracing so you will need to nail a 1' length of 2x4 to the slab under where the prop will be.
+At the center of the building there is probably not a 2x4 for the angled bracing so you will need to put a 1' length of 2x4 to the slab under where the prop will be.

 Use shims under the vertical props to adjust the height to get everything level.
 As for the internal wooden walls, use the self leveling laser to indicate the accurate height above the "slab design height".
 You will need to fine tweak the shims once the rest of the floor structure is in place (and things have settled).